helgeho/HadoopConcatGz/README.md

 ### [WarcGzInputFormat](src/main/de/l3s/concatgz/io/warc/WarcGzInputFormat.java)

-This input format gives you only a value of type *WarcWritable*, with the key being of type *NullWritable*.
+This input format gives you only a value of type *[WarcWritable](src/main/de/l3s/concatgz/io/warc/WarcWritable.java)*, with the key being of type *NullWritable*.
-*WarcWritable* provides access to the raw (compressed) bytes, the filename, the offset as well as wrapped *[WarcRecord](src/main/de/l3s/concatgz/data/WarcRecord.java)* with convenient getter methods to read headers, contents and parsed HTTP responses.
+*WarcWritable* provides access to the raw (compressed) bytes, the filename, the offset as well as a wrapped *[WarcRecord](src/main/de/l3s/concatgz/data/WarcRecord.java)* with convenient getter methods to read headers, contents and parsed HTTP responses.

 ```java
 ...